Trump Signals Huge Support For Oil & Gas During Victory Speech, Wyoming Industry Leaders Thrilled

 And anything that Trump does to help natural gas supply could further pressure the coal industry, Godby added.

 “Natural gas is a substitute for coal,” he said.
-“And often is a chapter choice in the electricity generation market than coal.
+“And often is a cheaper choice in the electricity generation market than coal.
 So, ironically, any opening of additional gas and oil reserves could actually harm the coal industry if it reduces natural gas prices and increases natural gas production.”

 Trump wouldn’t be the first president to find market forces pushes against his aims.